venenux/alpine-wiki/documents/alpine-newbie-xfce-desktop.md

 1. install programs to manage devices dinamically by the OS and not admin user
 2. setup service for dynamic device manager at boot, energy management and cpu frecuency management
 3. install the graphical subsystem and modesetting multi GPU video card support
-4. install the programs that manages the 3D backend for graphics
+4. install the programs that manages the 3D backend for graphics and log support
 5. install set of need modules for basic GPU and dummy ones like virtual machines, avoid if not need.
 6. install set of need modules for 2D/3D specific GPU or video card not so older generation supported
 7. install set of need modules for 2D/3D common GPU or video card almost modern still supported